-- Greeting pupils in the morning/at the start of lessons. - Establishing clear routines. - o Communicating expectations of behaviour in ways other than verbally. - Highlighting and promoting good behaviour.
+- Greeting pupils in the morning at the classroom door/at the start of lessons/on meetinga child. - Establishing clear routines. - Communicating expectations of behaviour in ways other than verbally.

-- o Concluding the day positively and starting the next day afresh. - Having a plan for dealing with low-level disruption. - Using positive reinforcement.
+- Highlighting and promoting good behaviour. - Concluding the day positively and starting the next day afresh. - Having a plan for dealing with low-level disruption. - Using positive reinforcement.